Effective Date: August 30, 2012; Last Updated May 25, 2023

 Your privacy is important to The Math Learning Center (“MLC,” “us,” “our,” and/or “we”).
-This Privacy Statement describes our information and privacy practices that apply when you use MLC’s websites, including that located at and those accessible through www.mathlearningcenter.org , our web and mobile applications (“Apps”), the Bridges Educator Site ("BES")located at https://bridges.mathlearningcenter.org (“Bridges”), and our online store located at https://store.mathlearningcenter.org (“Store”), as well to any personal information we collect from ad-tracking technologies used to analyze our online ad campaigns.
-For purposes of this Privacy Statement, the terms “Website” or “Website and Apps” means one or more of MLC's Websites, including Bridges, our Apps, and/or the Store, and also includes any ad-tracking technologies from which MLC collects personal information.
-The term “Web Apps”, as used herein, refers specifically to versions of the Apps accessed from a web browser.
+This Privacy Statement describes our information and privacy practices that apply when you use MLC’s website located at www.mathlearningcenter.org, and our online store located at https://store.mathlearningcenter.org (“Store”), including any personal information we collect from ad-tracking technologies used to analyze our online ad campaigns, each of which, and all of them, may be referred to in this statement as the “Website.”
+Note that our educational applications, including our Bridges Educator Site, are each subject to their own privacy statement, which we recommend you carefully review prior to your use.

 We may need to update and revise this Privacy Statement from time-to-time in response to changing legal, technical, or business developments.
 We will post any new or revised Privacy Statement here.
 You can determine whether this Privacy Statement has been revised since your last visit by referring to the Last Updated date at the top of this page.
 If changes are significant, we will notify you of such changes to this Privacy Statement by posting a notice on the homepage of the Website, or by some other appropriate manner consistent with the significance of the changes we make.
 We will obtain your consent to significant changes to this Privacy Statement if and where this is required by applicable data protection laws, and provided we have current contact information for you.

 - What personal data we collect about you when you use our Website, why we collect it, who it goes to and how long we keep it for;

 - How we use your personal data;